aayani/node-babel-boilerplate/README.md

 yarn build
 ```

-The project can be run in local environment using:
+The project can be run in production environment using:

 ```
-yarn start
+yarn start:prod
 ```

 Or build the Docker image using the following command: